jjlyon/yfitops-client/README.md

    ```

 This will launch a desktop window that displays a discovery-focused interface styled with Spotify-inspired colors.
 If Spotify
-credentials are present, the UI will either prompt for login or show "Welcome &lt;username&gt;" after the OAuth flow completes.
-The
+credentials are present, the UI will prompt for login and, once authenticated, unlock global search.
+The window is configured to
-window is configured to open the Chromium devtools automatically while running in development mode to assist with future feature
+open the Chromium devtools automatically while running in development mode to assist with future feature work.
-work.

 ### Global Search

 Once authenticated, a search input is available in the top navigation.
 Queries are debounced and sent to Spotify's
-[`/v1/search`](https://developer.spotify.com/documentation/web-api/reference/search) endpoint, with results grouped by tracks,
+[`/v1/search`](https://developer.spotify.com/documentation/web-api/reference/search) endpoint, with results organized under
-albums, and artists.
-Selecting an album opens an inline release detail view, and selecting a track reveals queue management
+Tracks and Albums & EPs tabs.
+Selecting any result opens a dedicated release view with a back button so users can drill into the
+release and then return to their search results.
+Track cards still expose queue management actions (Play, Play Next,
-actions (Play, Play Next, Add to Queue).
-When no matches are found, the UI communicates the empty state, and API failures surface
-a retry affordance.
+Add to Queue).
+When no matches are found, the UI communicates the empty state, and API failures surface a retry affordance.

 The search experience can be toggled off by setting `ENABLE_SEARCH=false` in the environment before launching the Electron app.